oberstet/scratchbox/freebsd/cruncher.md

 psql -d database1
 ```

-PL/Python is an *untrusted* language, and by default, only database superusers can *create* functions in untrusted languages.
+PL/Python is an **untrusted** language, and by default, only database superusers can *create* functions in untrusted languages.

-To verify the trust status of installed languages:
+To verify the trust status of installed languages in a database `oberstet`:

 ```shell
 $ psql -d oberstet